Electra-project/contribution-guidelines/_docs/git/edit-commits.md

 This means "Please merge 398a7e4 and 65f2a18 together to create a new commit hash, then merge this new commit with 0896f05 to create another new commit hash".

-I save the file and the text editor will re-open to suggest me to edit the commit message of these 3 merged commits.
+I save the file and the text editor will re-open allowing us to edit the commit message of these 3 merged commits.
 Be careful, by default, it will propose all the commit messages together:

 ```bash
 # This is a combination of 3 commits.